nishikawa1031/mainApp/documents/for_rails_beginners/rails.md

 ![1](https://github.com/user-attachments/assets/685220c3-07bb-4b3e-8950-89fa434d24ca)

 # Level
+I think it would be a good idea to start with ‘For intermediate level’ and if it is too difficult, watch ‘For begginers’ youtube.

 ## For begginers
 1. learn Ruby on Rails
      * [Learn Ruby on Rails \- Full Course \- YouTube](https://www.youtube.com/watch?v=fmyvWz5TUWg)